dansok/algos/README.md

 # algos
 Practicing algorithms.
-This repository follows Sariel Har-Peled's tetx on Geometric Approximation Algorithms.
-I will try to document the algorithms as closely as possible.
+This repository is used mainly for versioning experiments as well as more elaborate algorithms that I write.